honeycombio/refinery/refinery_config.md

 `DisableRedistribution` controls whether to transmit traces in cache to remaining peers during cluster scaling event.

 If `true`, Refinery will NOT forward live traces in its cache to the rest of the peers when peers join or leave the cluster.
-By diabling this behavior, it can help to prevent distuptive burst of network traffic when large traces with long TraceTimeout are redistributed.
+By disabling this behavior, it can help to prevent disruptive bursts of network traffic when large traces with long `TraceTimeout` are redistributed.

 - Eligible for live reload.
 - Type: `bool`